michal2229/gdrigsystem/README.md

 ### todo
-- [ ] refine the GDRigSystem api - more flexibility in terms of rig definition (functions callable from GDScript for managing nodes and connections instead of enumerating other node's children, function to import definition from YAML file, etc.)
+- [x] refine the GDRigSystem api - more flexibility in terms of rig definition (functions callable from GDScript for managing nodes and connections instead of enumerating other node's children, function to import definition from YAML file, etc.)
 - [ ] refine the rigsystem_lib api - cleaner use of resources, modular integrator for runtime switching, etc.
-- [ ] implement more integrators (implicit Euler, Runge–Kutta, etc.)
+- [ ] implement more integrators (implicit Euler, Runge–Kutta of various orders, etc.)
 - [x] set up a buildsystem and make scripts for building rigsystem_lib standalone
 - [x] make a C++ app for more robust testing and profiling the rigsystem_lib without Godot
 - [ ] better interfacing with Godot physics system - more performance, better behavior, ability to deform a mesh, etc.